sandbergja/sandbergja.github.com/_posts/2015-11-21-ezproxy-sip-connection.md

 categories: systems
 ---

-# Background
+## Summary

+This post documents how Linn-Benton Community College set up an encrypted SIP2 connection between EZProxy and our Evergreen ILS.
+This simplified library workflows and the number of passwords patrons needed to remember.

-EZProxy now checks with Evergreen to see if a user can access our databases from off campus.
-This means that to log in to databases, students and staff can use their X number (or OSU 9 number) and year of birth.
+Now, to log in to databases from off-campus, students and staff can use their X number (or OSU 9 number) and year of birth, which is the same as Evergreen credentials.

-# SIP setup
+## SIP setup

-Setting up SIP accounts on evergreen (oils_sip.xml, etc.)
+Our ILS sysadmin set up a SIP user for us to use.
+This process is a bit complex, but is well documented in the [official Evergreen documentation](http://docs.evergreen-ils.org/2.7/_sip_server.html#_adding_sip_users).

 how to test SIP

-# EZProxy setup
+## EZProxy setup

 I'd like to have our EZProxy server authenticate users using SIP2, which is totally supported and documented here: http://www.oclc.org/support/services/ezproxy/documentation/usr/sip.en.html.

+Using log file to find the SIP requests that are going out.

 However, I am not enthusiastic about sending unencrypted patron login information over Telnet or raw sockets, and neither is our ILS